microsoft/vscode-docs/docs/getstarted/themes.md

 ---
 # Color Themes

-Color themes let you modify VS Code's background, text, and language syntax colorization to suit your preferences and work environment.
-VS Code supports light, dark and high contrast themes.
+Color themes let you modify the colors in VS Code's user interface to suit your preferences and work environment.

 ![Preview themes from the Command Palette](images/themes/themes_hero.gif)